yugabyte/yugabyte-db/docs/content/preview/integrations/hevodata.md

 1. Select a value for the "Query Mode".
 If your table has an incrementing column and a timestamp column which gets updated for updates, you can choose "Change Data Capture".
 The mode "xmin" is not supported in YugabyteDB.
 1. Select and configure a destination as per your requirement.

-After the pipeline is created, you can see that the data from your YugabyteDB cluster gets ingested into the destination via this Hevo pipeline.
+After the pipeline is created, data from your YugabyteDB cluster gets ingested into the destination via the Hevo pipeline.